-Over the years, the firm has grown with the addition of Andrew Keller, Brian Westfall and Michael Isaacson as partners.
+Over the years, the firm has grown with the addition of Andrew Keller and Brian Westfall as partners.
 Jack Keller passed away in 2013.
-Today, Keller-Bliesner Engineering, LLC constitutes an association of 9 engineers plus technical and office support staff with offices in Logan, UT and Farmington, NM.
+Today, Keller-Bliesner Engineering, LLC constitutes an association of 7 engineers plus technical and office support staff based in Logan, UT.

 Sustainable development and management of water resources requires a broad understanding of the inter-relationships between the competing agricultural, urban and environmental uses, both presently and with an eye to the future.
 Keller-Bliesner Engineering uses its broad experience in water resource planning in agriculture and the environment to examine water resource problems holistically.
 We have a reputation for innovative solutions to difficult water resource problems and are experienced in solving these problems in a collaborative rather than confrontational manner.